giry-dev/mangrove-docs/docs/developers/strat-lib/technical-references/code/strats/src/strategies/offer_maker/abstract/Direct.md

 identifier of this contract's reserve when using a router

-_RESERVE_ID==address(0) will pass address(this) to the router for the id field. two contracts using the same RESERVE_ID will share funds, therefore strat builder must make sure this contract is allowed to pull into the given reserve Id. a safe value for `RESERVE_ID` is `address(this)` in which case the funds will never be shared with another maker contract._
+_two contracts using the same RESERVE_ID will share funds, therefore strat builder must make sure this contract is allowed to pull into the given reserve Id. a safe value for `RESERVE_ID` is `address(this)` in which case the funds will never be shared with another maker contract._

 ### constructor